Hate Crime and Public Order (Scotland) Act 2021

-Hate Crime and Public Order (Scotland) Act 2021 is an Act of the Scottish Parliament.
+The Hate Crime and Public Order (Scotland) Act 2021 is an Act of the Scottish Parliament.

 Background

 The Hate Crime and Public Order (Scotland) Bill was introduced to the Scottish Parliament in April 2020, following an independent review of Scotland's hate crime legislation carried out by Lord Bracadale, which recommended consolidation of all hate crime law into one bill.
-The Bill was controversial, with opponents staying it could stifle freedom of speech.
-One concern was the potential for the act to be used for prosecuting author J K Rowling for perceived transphobia.
-The Scottish Police Federation and the Law Society of Scotland expressed concerns over the freedom of expression.
+The bill was controversial, with opponents saying it could stifle freedom of speech.
+One concern was the potential for the act to be used to prosecute author J. K. Rowling for "expressing her concerns about the impact of trans rights on women".
+The Scottish Police Federation and the Law Society of Scotland expressed concerns over the threat the bill posed to freedom of expression.

-The final vote on the Bill was delayed by a day after a number of amendments were proposed.
-The Bill passed on 11 March 2021, with 82 votes in favour, 32 votes against, and 4 abstentions.
+The final vote on the bill was delayed by a day after a number of amendments were proposed.
+The bill passed on 11 March 2021, with 82 votes in favour, 32 votes against, and 4 abstentions.
+The act came into force on 1 April 2024.

 Act

+The legislation broadens the scope of the existing offence of stirring up hatred.
+Since the Public Order Act 1986, this offence has applied to racial hatred.
+The act extends the scope to the following characteristics: age, disability, religion, sexual orientation, transgender identity and variations in sex characteristics sometimes known as being intersex.

+In England, the Racial and Religious Hatred Act 2006 extended the offence to religion and the Criminal Justice and Immigration Act 2008 extended it to sexual orientation.

-The Act abolishes the offence of blasphemy, which had not been prosecuted in Scotland for more than 175 years.
+The act abolishes the offence of blasphemy, which had not been prosecuted in Scotland for more than 175 years.

+Reaction

+The bill has received much criticism even before its passage.